 But we can only get so far with these wall profiles.
 Half the battle is the thermal breaks we've introduced in these walls, but conventional platform framing introduces another host of thermal bridges at the redundant sill and top plates.
 As we reviewed before, even in the so called "Advanced" framing configuration these plate bridges are hardly improved.

-When combined with the USA New Wall profiles the Swedish Platform Frame offers a marked improvement over our conventional western platform framed walls.
+When combined with the USA New Wall profiles the Swedish Platform Frame offers a marked energy performance improvement over our conventional western platform framed walls.
 Less thermal bridging, simple and familiar framing techniques, and of most importance it is a wall that lends itself to off-site construction instead of fighting against you.

 Support our effort to develop and distribute these energy efficient wall designs.